📡 Bandwidth Calculator

 How much bandwidth does video streaming need?

 Netflix recommends: SD 1 Mbps, HD 5 Mbps, 4K 25 Mbps.
 YouTube HD is ~5 Mbps, 4K ~20 Mbps.
+Disney+ 4K also requires ~25 Mbps.
 For a household with 3–5 people streaming 4K simultaneously, you need 75–125 Mbps just for video.
 Add gaming (3–6 Mbps), video calls (1.5–8 Mbps per person), and background updates for a complete picture.
+Note: Indian and Southeast Asian streaming platforms (JioStar, Hotstar, Viu, WeTV) typically use 30–50% less bandwidth than Netflix equivalents due to mobile-optimised encoding.

 What bandwidth do I need for a VoIP/video call?

 Standard VoIP calls need ~0.1 Mbps.
-Zoom/Teams video calls: standard 600 Kbps, HD 1.5 Mbps, 1080p 2–3 Mbps.
+Zoom, Teams, and Google Meet video calls: standard 600 Kbps, HD 1.5 Mbps, 1080p 2–3 Mbps.
+Requirements are broadly similar across platforms — video codecs converge on the same bitrates regardless of app.
 For a business with 20 concurrent video calls in HD, plan for at least 40 Mbps dedicated upload bandwidth, plus margin for other traffic.

 How do I calculate bandwidth for file backup?